Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Polarizability and the time-independent approximation

-As noted already above, a characteristic feature of the regime of QED considered here is the strong separation of energy and momentum scales between light and matter: compared to the fermionic scales, the cavity photons have a large energy gap $\delta_c \gg \epsilon_{k_F+q_0}(\approx v_F q_0)$ but at the same time very small momentum $q_0\ll k_F$.
-Here $v_F$ is the Fermi velocity.
 In the present model of QED, given in Eq.~\eqref{H_lighmatter}, the photons couple to the electron density, which is a conserved quantity.
-This fact, as we argue next, together with the above separation of scales, implies that the polarization function has to be small, thereby guaranteeing the preservation of the memory of the intial quantum state of the photon.
+This fact, as we argue next, together with the above separation of scales, implies that the polarization function has to be small, thereby guaranteeing the preservation of the memory of the initial quantum state of the photon.

-As shown in Ref. \onlinecite{wardidentity} for a general class of Yukawa couplings between a real Boson and Fermions, of which our QED coupling is a particular case, this result applies every time the interaction form factor is constant.
+As shown in Ref.~\cite{wardidentity} for a general class of Yukawa couplings between a real Boson and Fermions, of which our QED coupling is a particular case, this result applies every time the interaction form factor is constant.
 Let us briefly repeat the general argument here.
 Let us first consider the zero-momentum case. $\Pi_R(\omega,0)$ is the two-time correlator of the total number of electrons $n_f=\sum_{\vec{k},\sigma} \psi^{\dagger}_{\vec{k},\sigma}\psi_{\vec{k},\sigma}$, the latter being conserved.
 The time-independence of $n_f$ then results in $\Pi_R(\omega,0)=0$.
 By continuity one can then imply that $\Pi_R(\omega,q)$ has to remain small in the limit $\omega\gg v_F q$.
 This limit is exactly the limit of interest in our case where $\delta_c\gg v_F q_0$.
 We thus can conclude that the polarization function, whose leading-order diagrammatic expression in shown in Fig.~\ref{fig:highorder_polarization}, should be small compared to $\delta_c$ even when fully dressed with high-order corrections.
-In Ref. \onlinecite{wardidentity}, this general argument has been verified both perturbatively and non-perturbatively.
+In Ref.~\cite{wardidentity}, this general argument has been verified both perturbatively and non-perturbatively.

 We finally note that, in the regime of interest here where the polarization function remains small, phase transitions of the superradiant type, characterized by a macroscopic occupation of the cavity mode and a density modulation of the Fermions \cite{Piazza2014Umklapp,Keeling2014fermionic,Chen2014Superradiance,sandner2015self,fraser_2019,Mazza2019,polini_2019,nataf_2019,lev_2020,mora_2020}, are excluded.